Olena Bordilovska from Ukraine has always dreamt of visiting Pakistan for its rich culture and historical places.

-She tells that visiting the beautiful sites of the country gave her a chance to get closer to the subcontinent’s culture.
+She tells that visiting the beautiful sites of Pakistan gave her a chance to get closer to the subcontinent’s culture.

 Other than site seeing, Olena Bordilovska came to Pakistan for an official purpose for discussing and sharing things on external affairs, political situations, and challenges, Ukraine is facing.

-The visit to Wagah Border came out to be another interesting experience for Olena as she loved the border’s ceremony much and regarded the tradition as spectacular and unique.
+The visit to Wagah Border came out to be another exciting experience for Olena as she loved the border’s ceremony much and regarded the tradition as spectacular and unique.

-This spectacular Wagah Border ceremony tradition should be examined separately as a unique one,” Olena Bordilovska remarked while writing about Visit to Pakistan on Kyiv Post.
+This spectacular Wagah Border ceremony tradition should be examined separately as a unique one,” Olena Bordilovska remarked while writing about a visit to Pakistan on Kyiv Post.